Hayward’s career-high 44 lead Hornets power Hawks, 102-94

 UP NEXT

-Hornets: Play Friday at New Orleans
+Hornets: Play Friday at New Orleans.

 Hawks: Visit Charlotte on Saturday in a rematch with the Hornets.